Term Time Leave

 Applications for Leave of Absence Requests must be made in advance.

 If you take your child out of school without the school's prior authorisation the absence will be recorded as unauthorised.
-Where a parent/carer has taken their child on unauthorised leave of absence during term time for 5 consecutive school days or more the Luton Borough Council Attendance Support Team (previously known as Education Welfare Service) may issue a fine and as such each parent/carer will be subject to a Penalty Notice for £160, reduced to £80 if paid within 21 days (for the first offence).
+Where a parent/carer has taken their child on unauthorised leave of absence during term time for 5 consecutive school days or more the Luton Borough Council Attendance Support Team may issue a fine and as such each parent/carer will be subject to a Penalty Notice for £160, reduced to £80 if paid within 21 days (for the first offence).
 A second Penalty Notice issued within a three year period will result in a fine of £160 per parent, per child.
 If a third offence is committed the matter may be referred to the local authority for consideration of prosecution via the Magistrates Court.
 If prosecution is instigated for irregular school attendance, each parent may receive a fine of up to £2500 and/or up to 3 months in prison.
 If a parent is found guilty in court, they will receive a criminal conviction.